What is necrotizing fasciitis?

 - a weakened immune system due to disease or medical treatment;

-- chronic diseases such as heart, lung or liver disease, alcoholism or diabetes;
+- chronic diseases such as heart, lung or liver disease, complications from alcoholism or diabetes;

 - recent close contact with a person who had necrotizing fasciitis caused by group A streptococcus; or